 Few expectations are talked about more in-office meetings regarding social media than content “going viral”.
 Perhaps I’m wrong and you’ll be the exception.
 But if I was a betting man (and my Gamblers Anonymous sponsor says I’m not) I’d put money on “not viral”.

 Primarily because most brands fail to identify what content their audience actually wants.
 It’s the old sales folly of selling features instead of benefits.
 If you haven’t properly identified the information that your audience eats up, wants, and spreads…you shouldn’t expect your content to explode with countless retweets and sharing on Facebook and LinkedIn.

 5. Activity Equals Progress

 You send out tweets all day on Twitter.
 You have daily posts to Facebook.
 We’re doing great!!
 Are you?
 Perhaps.
 But without objectives and goals established and a purpose to your social media marketing, how will you know.
 Never mistake activity for progress.
 It’s easy to stay busy with social media, that rarely has a direct correlation with success.

 6. It Will Work

 Our competitors are all using social media and they’re having successes!
 So if we use it, we’ll have big results too.
-First, how do you know you’re competition is having success?
+First, how do you know your competition is having success?
 Are you judging based on follower counts?
 Even so, just being active and having an account does not mean you’ll find any success.
-If you have not created a thoughtful and well planned strategy you shouldn’t expect anything, because you have yet to define what working is.
+If you have not created a thoughtful and well-planned strategy you shouldn’t expect anything, because you have yet to define what working is.

-If these little social media marketing lies sound familiar it’s never too soon to change your ways.
-Get some real strategy behind your activities and start tracking some real number that drive real business objectives.
+If this little social media marketing lies sound familiar it’s never too soon to change your ways.
+Get some real strategy behind your activities and start tracking some real number that drives real business objectives.